ding

 which can be picked up by deployment tools.

-not have a plugin infrastructure.
+or deploy system, and does not have a plugin infrastructure.
+If integrations

 - Use docker images: Ding assumes you create self-contained programs, such as